 Learn how Twitter for artists makes sense when used properly.
-You’ll also learn strategies you can use on other social media platforms.
+You’ll also learn how to use other social networks for artists.

 You may be able to attain some remarkable results even when tweeting from a Twitter profile with a small Twitter following.
 We’ll explore how artist Alex Scott got his ETChster portfolio circulating on Twitter and seen by an extra 600 visitors in a single weekend.

 Twitter for Artists

 Twitter is one of the more prominent social networks and least likely to disappear.
 It was founded by Jack Dorsey and just purchased by Elon Musk.

 Artists starting an art business should see if they like Twitter’s micro-blog format posting system.
 It’s free to use and easy to get amplification if you follow the tips in the post.

 - Followers – Other profiles on that platform (Twitter, Facebook, ETChster, etc.) that follow your profile and may see your activity.
 Keep in mind not all followers are active at all times.